OHIF/Viewers/platform/docs/docs/deployment/build-for-production.md

 ```

 :::caution
-In the video below you see there is `platform/viewer` which has been renamed to `platform/app` in the latest version
+In the video below notice that there is `platform/viewer` which has been renamed to `platform/app` in the latest version
 :::

 <div style={{padding:"56.25% 0 0 0", position:"relative"}}>